IBM-Cloud/ansible-collection-ibm/docs/ibm_lbaas_server_instance_attachment.rst

 Parameters
 ----------

+  private_ip_address (True, str, None)
+    (Required for new resource) The Private IP address of a load balancer member.

+  weight (False, int, None)
+    The weight of a load balancer member.

   lbaas_id (True, str, None)
     (Required for new resource) The UUID of a load balancer

-  private_ip_address (True, str, None)
+  uuid (False, str, None)
-    (Required for new resource) The Private IP address of a load balancer member.
+    The UUID of a load balancer member

   id (False, str, None)